RaySSharma/fvtt-rolltable-buttons/README.md

 #### 1.2.0

+* Bumped requirements to FVTT 0.7.9+
 * Shrunk button size.
 * Fixed nested folders.
 * Cleaned up source code, removed JQuery dependency.
 * Spanish language localization (thanks to @lozalojo).
 * Fixed tables with multiple outcomes for the same roll (thanks to jangowolf#7167)
+* Fixed permission handling (thanks to ngPesado)
+  * By default in FVTT, player requires "observer" to roll a table
+  * Players now require "observer" to see a table in RTB

 ### License